By Lawrence “Buddy” Martin

 As a young woman my mom played the piano for an evangelism team made up of her family.
 Her older sister was an evangelist.

-After mom married at age 15, she left the world of the Pentecostal.
+After mom married at age 15, she soon left the world of the Pentecostal.
 Mom and dad moved to Portsmouth, Virginia during World War II, where they worked in the Naval ship yards in support of the war effort.
 (I was one month old when we moved.)

 Later mom and dad divorced, and she moved to California where some of her siblings had located.
 (My mom was from a family of twelve children.)